What Is Bandwidth Throttling (and How You Can Solve it)Posted June 20, 2018, 9:44 a.m. by Serina Rajagukguk

 This tunnel is highly encrypted, which means that it's unlikely your ISP or any hacker can get through it to "see" what you've been doing on the internet.

-In addition, with a VPN, your connection becomes anonymous since your IP address is masked.
+Also, with a VPN, your connection becomes anonymous since your IP address is masked.

 So, your ISP simply cannot know that it is YOU who has been watching Hulu non-stop over the weekend.
 This means they have no reason to bandwidth-throttle you.